 Independent System Operator (“ISO”).
 While nationwide ownership of transmission systems may remain with the electric utilities, many utilities are preparing to transfer control of their transmission systems to newly formed ISOs.
 Federal regulations require ISOs to ensure that all participants have equal and fair access to the transmission system and that high levels of system reliability are maintained.
 Once power is scheduled for delivery, it is the ISO’s responsibility to get the power to the distribution company and the distribution company’s responsibility to deliver power to the end user.
 The ISO exercises operational control of all facilities determined by FERC to constitute transmission facilities.
 The ISO is tasked with maintaining system reliability and with ensuring open and non-discriminatory access to transmission facilities.
 In addition, the ISO operates energy markets for Imbalance Energy, Ancillary Services (Automatic Generator Control, Spinning Reserves and Non-Spinning Reserves), Replacement Reserves, Black Start Capability, Voltage Support and Transmission Congestion Management which are relied upon to provide real time balancing of load and generation.
 Finally, the ISO coordinates day-ahead and hour-ahead schedules for all market participants including the PX and other participating Scheduling Coordinators.

 Reliability “Must-run” Resources.
 As part of its mandate to ensure system reliability, the ISO must assess the need for “reliability-must-run” (“RMR”) generating units necessary to support operation of the transmission system.
 The ISO has the right to call on RMR units for operation pursuant to a “must-run” agreement, which provides for payment by the ISO of specified amounts for fixed, variable and start-up costs of the unit.
 A recent ISO study recommends the designation of 245 units as RMR units for 2001.
 These units represent over 15,000 MW of generating capacity.
 In the long-run, the ISO would like to minimize reliance on “must-run” agreements with generators and instead ensure reliability through competitively procured ancillary services.
 Therefore, the “must-run” agreements are currently cancelable with 90 days notice if the ISO determines that a given RMR unit is no longer required for reliability.
+[Is last sentence true?]

 Regulatory “Must-take” Resources.
 The rules governing the deregulation of the California market call for certain generation resources within the state to be designated “must-take”.
 These resources will be dispatched regardless of their economic competitiveness.
 These “must-take” resources encompass approximately 5,000 MW of nuclear plants, approximately 10,000 MW of QF’s, as well as certain other entities and plants with pre-existing contracts.
 “Must-take” generation will decline significantly after 2001 as PG&E’s 2,200 MW Diablo Canyon nuclear plant and SCE’s approximately 580 MW share of the Palo Verde nuclear plant will cease to be “must-take” after 2001.
 The state’s remaining nuclear capacity will lose its “must-take” status after 2003.
 QFs will maintain “must-take” status for the remainder of their contract lives; however, these contracts could be restructured or bought out, and most contracts will expire by 2015.
 In addition, many of the QFs under the Standard Offer (“SO4”) contracts may cease to be competitive when PX prices are phased in as the determinant of the short-run avoided cost (“SRAC”) payments in their contracts.